decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

-When contemplating the public linking of credentials the [holder][holder] enables anyone to discover and access them.
-Unlike the transmission of credentials upon the request of a [verifier][verifier], it is up to the [holder][holder] to ensure that the integrity, authenticity and currentness of the linked presentation and credentials are protected so that an unknown future [verifier][verifier] will be able to securely verify the credentials.

-[Verifiers][verifier] will discover references to linked credentials via the DID and the public DID Document of the [holder][holder].
-The references will require different protocols and services from which the linked credentials will be retrieved.
-Service operators and layers of caches will be able to change or replace the linked credentials.
-A [verifier][verifier] might need to ensure that the used protocol and the received credentials provide the desired security guarantees.
-In addition to the security mechanisms of Verifiable Credentials and Verifiable Presentations [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY), `challenge` and `domain` search parameters in the URI of the linked credentials can help reduce the risk.
+Unlike the interactive exchange of credentials between [holder][holder] and [verifier][verifier], linked verifiable presentations are statically linked and published by the [holder][holder].
+Any entity that knows the [holder's][holder] DID is able to discover, access and verify the linked presentations without interaction between [holder][holder] and [verifier][verifier].
+This flow requires additional caution from the [holder][holder] to ensure the integrity, authenticity and currentness of linked presentations.
+In addition to the security mechanisms of verifiable credentials and presentations [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY) the `challenge` and `domain` search parameters in the linked presentation URL can help the [holder][holder] to increase the level of protection.

-TODO: add reference to the search parameters security mechansim

-Independent of the successful verification of the linked presentation, [verifiers][verifier] should note that a linked verifiable presentation only proves control over the DID for creating the link to the presentation.
-When trying to grant access to a service or to perform an action the [verifier][verifier] should create a separate request that proves control over the [holder's][holder] DID to mitigate Man-in-the-Middle attacks.
+Independent of the successful verification of linked presentations, [verifiers][verifier] should note that a linked verifiable presentation only proves control over the [holder's][holder] DID at the time of link creation.
+[Verifiers][verifier] SHOULD NOT grant access solely based on a linked presentation and SHOULD in addition launch a separate interactive request to receive prove control over the [holder's][holder] DID.

 ## Conformance